GitArika/react-todo-list/README.md

 # About

-First challenge from rocketseat react ignite.

-This challenge handle with state and imutability concepts from react.
+This is a challenge handleing state and imutability concepts from react.

 ## How to test